 When you know are spending too much, how you shop can be just as expensive as what you buy.

-Your grocery bill average each week will drop significantly when you resolve to only go food shopping just once a week.
+How to lower the grocery bill quickly?
+Your bill will drop significantly when you resolve to only go food shopping just once a week.

 - Stick to tap water as your go to liquid, buy a couple of beverages but not a huge range

 - Don’t bring your kids and/or partner to the shops, go alone so you’re not distracted from your money saving mission (I’ve calculated that Mr2p always adds 10% to my grocery bill when he accompanies me – he’s not allowed to come very often!)

 - Don’t rush through the store, take your time so you get exactly what you need at the right price

 - Organize your food cupboard so things don’t go out of date before you use them

 - Don’t overeat – many of us can easily do this and all food costs money